 We knew how it all worked.
 And that is precisely what bothered us.

-Because even with all that knowledge, every time we landed in a new country, the first morning went the same way.
-Drop bags at the hotel.
-Find the nearest shopping mall.
-Go to a local SIM vendor.
-Negotiate a plan in a language we half understood.
-Hope it would actually work before the first meeting.
+Because even with all that knowledge, every time we landed in a new country, the first morning went the same way: drop bags at the hotel, find the nearest shopping mall, go to a local SIM vendor, negotiate a plan in a language we half understood, and hope it would actually work before the first meeting.

 We were telecom professionals doing what every tourist does — wasting the first half of day one just to get connected.